iScottMark/Target-Identification/README.md

  * imgread.m      -- Read the images in batches.
  * label.m        -- Label connected components in 2-D arrays.
  * props.m        -- Get some important proporties of shapes extracted from the images.
- * threeframe.    -- Use three frame difference method to filter target and get the background.
+ * threeframe.m   -- Use three frame difference method to filter target and get the background.

 # 1 script